steadfasterX/LMGTFY-Bot/README.md

 You'll need to create a bot if you didn't already, and get the token, then enable inline mode (use /setinline).

-Next open config.json in your favorite text editor, and replace "BOT TOKEN HERE" with the token you got (Remember to surround it in "quotes").
+Next open config.json in your favorite text editor, and replace `"BOT TOKEN HERE"` with the token you got (remember to surround it in "quotes").

-You'll also need to grab an API token from [kutt.it](https://kutt.it/) to use it's shortening capabilities.
-If you don't want this you can remove it from sources in [defaults.config.json](defaults.config.json)

 Now you just have to run the following to start the bot: